hashicorp/vault-plugin-secrets-kubernetes/README.md

 Successfully enabled 'kubernetes' at 'kubernetes'!
 ```

-To see all the supported paths, see the [Kubernetes auth API docs](https://www.vaultproject.io/api-docs/secrets/kubernetes).
+To see all the supported paths, see the [Kubernetes secrets API docs](https://www.vaultproject.io/api-docs/secrets/kubernetes).

 ## Developing